newatoms/guides/glossary/value-effort-ratio.md

 We use a *value/effort ratio* to prioritise achievables.
-This is the task of the *Product Developer*.
+This is the task of the *[product developer](../glossary/product-developer.md)*.

 We also use a *value/effort ratio* to vote on achievables in the planning.